SAP-C02 Design for New Solutions Practice Question

 Amazon SNS

-Amazon SNS and Amazon SQS are the two supported destinations for Lambda's dead-letter queue (DLQ) configuration.
-When a Lambda invocation fails synchronously or asynchronously, the event can be redirected to an SNS topic or an SQS queue for later reprocessing or analysis.
+Amazon SNS and Amazon SQS are the two supported destinations for Lambda's dead-letter queue (DLQ) configuration, but only for asynchronous invocations.
+When a Lambda function is invoked asynchronously and fails after the configured number of retries, the event can be redirected to an SNS topic or an SQS queue for later reprocessing or analysis.
 This ensures no data is lost during burst traffic, as failed events are persisted in the DLQ.
+Synchronous invocations do not support DLQ.

 Answer analysis